-Red eggs (kokkina avga) are a traditional part of the Greek Easter celebration.
-They are lovingly made, either with onion skins or dye and then baked into a tsoureki (the Easter bread), used as table decorations and are the key piece to a fun game called tsougrisma, which tests the eggs' strength--and perhaps the players' strategy.
+Red eggs (kokkina avga) are a traditional part of the Greek Easter Sunday celebration.
+They are lovingly made, either with onion skins or dye and then woven and baked into a tsoureki (three-braided Easter bread signifying the Holy Trinity), used as table decorations, and are the key piece to a fun game called tsougrisma, which tests the eggs' strength—and perhaps the players' strategy.

 The word tsougrisma means "clinking together" or "clashing."
-In Greek, it is τσούγκρισμα, and is pronounced TSOO-grees-mah.
-The game requires two players and two red eggs; the goal is to crack the opponent's egg without cracking your own.
+In Greek, it is τσούγκρισμα and is pronounced TSOO-grees-mah.
+The cracking tradition symbolizes Christ's resurrection from the dead and birth into eternal life.

 How to Play